Best Colleges for Music in the US

 2. What Is the Best University to Go to for Music?

-It's also important to research each school to learn about their faculty, performance opportunities, facilities, and the overall culture and community of the school before making a decision.
+It's also important to research each school to learn about its faculty, performance opportunities, facilities, and the overall culture and community of the school before making a decision.

 3. Are Music Majors Worth It?

 The music industry is competitive and highly individualistic.
-Whether a music major is worth it or not depends on your goals and aspirations.
-Pursuing music can provide a wealth of personal and professional benefits, but may seem like a waste of money to some people who have heard how competitive the field is.
+Whether a music major is worth it depends on your goals and aspirations.
+Pursuing music can provide a wealth of personal and professional benefits but may seem like a waste of money to some people who have heard how competitive the field is.
 The answer here is, do YOU think it’s worth it?

-There is no one-size-fits-all approach to music, so, a music major is only worth as much as you put into it.
-If you are extremely passionate, devoted to improvement, and you are a self-starter - a music major may be a good investment for you.
-Attending music school will provide you with important networking and performance opportunities, it’s up to you to take them.
+There is no one-size-fits-all approach to music, so a music major is only worth as much as you put into it.
+If you are extremely passionate, devoted to improvement, and a self-starter, a music major may be a good investment.
+Attending music school will provide you with important networking and performance opportunities; it’s up to you to take them.

 4. Is Berklee vs. Juilliard Better?